Festivals, Night Markets, Unique Local Sites of SE Asia

 Angkor Wat is one of many temples inside Angkor Archaeological Park.
 There’s so much to the Park, though Angkor Wat is the crown jewel.

-Notice on the Cambodian flag, Angkor Wat is the symbol of Cambodia, connecting the people through the shared heritage of the Khmer Empire.
+Notice on the Cambodian flag 🇰🇭, Angkor Wat is the symbol of Cambodia, connecting the people through the shared heritage of the Khmer Empire.

-Bayon Temple, and others, are amount the most unique structures in the world.
 Angkor Wat park was the epicenter of the Khmer Empire, but it’s empire stretched far and wide, building temples all throughout the lands.
 Over the centuries, as you can imagine, the dividing lines between countries has been drawn and re-drawn numerous times.
 So, evidence of the empire is not limited to Cambodia.
 Modern day Thailand and Southern Laos contain remnants of Khmer temples within the country’s boundaries.
 As time goes on, archeological efforts progress in reconstructing buildings with their fallen stones.

 Sukhothai Historical Park (UNESCO World Heritage Site)